kali-linex/linex/Documentation/networking/ip-sysctl.rst

 tcp_stdurg - BOOLEAN
 	Use the Host requirements interpretation of the TCP urgent pointer field.
-	Most hosts use the older BSD interpretation, so if you turn this on Linux might not communicate correctly with them.
+	Most hosts use the older BSD interpretation, so if you turn this on Linex might not communicate correctly with them.

 	Default: FALSE